manoharan-lab/structural-color/README.md

 # structural-color
 Python package for modeling structural color in colloidal systems.
+See the tutorial Jupyter notebook (tutorial.ipynb) for instructions on using the package.

 The original code was developed by Sofia Magkiriadou (with contributions from Jerome Fung and others) during her research [1,2] in the